Safety of Minors

 - An individual who reasonably believes that a violation has occurred and reports the incident.

-- Taking an adverse action against an individual because of the individual's good faith participation in the protected activity of reporting suspected misconduct.
-Examples of retaliation include, but are not limited to: impeding academic advancement, departing from any customary academic or employment practice regarding the individual, and termination of position, demotion, threats, and marginalization of the individual.
-A causal relationship between good faith participation in the protected activity of reporting and an adverse action is needed to demonstrate that retaliation has occurred.
+- Taking an adverse action against an individual because of the individual’s good faith participation in reporting suspected or alleged misconduct, expressing opposition to alleged misconduct, participating in an investigation related to a misconduct allegation, or accessing the Office for Conflict Resolution services (see also Adverse Action).
+A causal relationship between good faith participation in reporting and an adverse action is needed to demonstrate that retaliation has occurred.

 - Sexual Abuse